Mike-SGit/Evosteg/README.md

-# Evosteg
+# steganographer
-Steganographic tool for COMP6441 that will evolve to evade some contemporary steganographic detection tools
+Steganographic tool for pngs to hide and reveal text messages in images using least significant bit manipulation